-Shake up your routine to melt those last few stubborn pounds with these gym exercises for women, says PT and fat-loss expert Dave Fletcher
+Shake up your routine and melt those last few pounds with these gym exercises for women, says PT and fat-loss expert Dave Fletcher

 Slimming down can be hard work and we’re here to make it easier.
 So, if you feel you’ve reached a plateau, we can help.
 But how?
 Tempo training, and more specifically matrix training, is the way to do it, according to fat-loss specialist Dave Fletcher (www.theodysseyway.co.uk).

 ‘I’ve had excellent results with women who are looking to lose weight through using different forms of tempo training, such as matrix training,’ says Dave.